nickfarrow/GalacticDNSMass/mainCode/README.md

-### NOTE THAT IN THIS CODE, HYPOTHESIS A REFERS TO WHAT IS KNOWN AS HYPOTHESIS B IN THE PAPER; AND VICE VERSA.

 ## Prerequisites
 Everthing should be already installed except for pymultinest.
 This is installed under the home directory (`cd ~`) the following commands: